george24601/notes/specific/tidb/misc.md

 lock-free snapshot read: change to snapshot version,i.e., lock free

-isolation: snapshot isolation
+isolation: snapshot isolation (roughly RR)

 every mysql master can use a syncer to aggregate into the same tidb cluster (e.g., sharded db)

-tidb binlog: backup in real time dumper + loader for full backup restore => tidb-lighting: 1T data in 6 hours ingestion
+dumper + loader for full backup restore => tidb-lighting: 1T data in 6 hours ingestion

 at most 512 columns in a single table

-### optimize queries
-ANALYZE TABLE
-EXPLAIN
-USE INDEX, FORCE INDEX, IGNORE INDEX

 10 mins to gc expired MVCC

 pd harder to scale up/down

-SI is roughly as RR

 1 index, 1 kv entry => more kv, more storage

 best virtualization gives 30% penalty over physical machine

-keep synclog-log = true

 #### For dev